 (Art.
-7.13 Section 2, Subsection n WHW)
+7.13 Section 2, Subsection n WHW) FSC right of approval, BoS advisory powers

 - 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the examiner. - 2.
 Oral examinations shall be public, except in special cases in which the Board of Examiners has decided otherwise, or if the student has filed an objection to the publicity of the examination. - 3.
 The oral examination is administered by at least two examiners.
+In the event of unforeseen circumstances or measures, for example as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral exam is recorded on sound and/or image (COVID-19)